 In 2024, the Greater Accra Metropolitan Area (GAMA) Structure Planwas completed and approved under the Accra Urban Transport Project (AUTP).
+The Structure plan covers 32 districts in the Greater Accra, Eastern and Central Regions of Ghana.
+In addition, 5 Local Plans were prepared and approved for Osu, Adabraka,

-The Structure plan covers 32 districts in the Greater control development in areas surrounding the AUTP project intersection at Pokuase Junction.
+Asylum Down, North Ridge, and Ringway Estates.
+The goal of the plan is to guide and control development in areas surrounding the AUTP project intersection at Pokuase Junction.
 Additionally, the GAMA Structure plan sought to update the first GAMA 1991 Strategic Plan and the Greater Accra Regional Spatial Development Framework.